grpc/proposal/A29-xds-tls-security.md

 [`UpstreamTlsContext`][UTC] as described [here][CL-TS-comment].
 Note that we don't (currently) support [`transport_socket_matches`][CL-TS-matches].
-The security configuration extracted from the `UpstreamTlsContext` thus obtained is passed down to all the child policies and connections.
-How this is done is language dependent and is similar to how the implementations pass policy information down to child policies.
+The security configuration extracted from the `UpstreamTlsContext` thus obtained is passed down to all the child policies and connections similar to how gRPC passes load balancer policy information down to child policies.
-For example, C-core uses channel args to pass security configuration down, whereas Java constructs a dynamic `SslContextProvider` that is directly usable by a sub-channel's TLS handshaker to build an `SslContext` for the pending TLS handshake.

 [`common_tls_context`][CTC] in the `UpstreamTlsContext` contains the required security configuration.
 See below for [`CommonTlsContext`][CTC-type] processing.

 A secure client at a minimum requires [`validation_context_certificate_provider_instance`][VCCPI1] inside [`combined_validation_context`][CVC] to be able to validate the server certificate in the TLS mode.
-As part of validating all CDS updates, if this field is not set in a CDS, gRPC will NACK the CDS update.
+As part of validating all CDS updates, if this field is not set in a CDS resource, gRPC will NACK the CDS update.
 The client identity certificate is configured via the [`tls_certificate_certificate_provider_instance`][TCCPI] field which is optional.
 The client certificate is sent to the server if the server requests or requires it in the TLS handshake.
 If the server requires the client certificate but is not configured on the client side then the TLS handshake will fail because of the client's inability to send the certificate.

-As part of validating all CDS updates, if any of the following fields are present, gRPC will NACK a CDS update:
+The following fields in a CDS update are ignored:

 * [sni][SNI]
 * [allow_renegotiation][ALLOW-RENEG]